JD Spicer Zeb Solicitors Banner Image

 What to do if you are arrested for kidnap or false imprisonment

-Should you be arrested on suspicion of kidnapping or false imprisonment, you must remember your legal rights at all times as this can help you to avoid the risk of saying or doing anything that could undermine your defence.
+Should you be arrested on suspicion of kidnapping or false imprisonment in the UK, you must remember your legal rights at all times as this can help you to avoid the risk of saying or doing anything that could undermine your defence.

 Any mistakes made at this early stage of proceedings can be extremely difficult to recover from later, so always keep in mind these four key points: